-14. Composition of the AB
+16. Composition of the Accreditation Board

-- a) The AB appointed to undertake accreditation visit must include a minimum of five (5) members and an observer. - b) The AB must appoint a Chairperson and Vice Chairperson. - c) The AB shall include 2 academics of a standing equal to or above the highest professional category to be accredited. - d) Two (2) registered professionals in a category of registration equal to or above the highest professional category to be accredited. - e) One (1) Council member appointed by the Council. - f) The Chairperson of the Education Committee. - g) The AB may include 2 observers: - which may be a post-graduate student representative of another region/ALS, - An observer for training and development of skills purposes; - Representatives of the Council for the Built Environment or Built Environment Councils.
+- a) The Accreditation Board appointed to undertake accreditation visit must include a minimum of five (5) members and an observer. - b) The Accreditation Board must appoint a Chairperson and Vice Chairperson. - c) The Accreditation Board shall include 2 academics. - d) Two (2) registered professionals. - e) One (1) Council member. - f) The Chairperson of the Education Committee or delegated Education Committee member. - g) The Accreditation Board may include 2 observers: - which may be a post-graduate student representative of another region/ALS, - An observer for training and development of skills purposes; - Representatives of the Council for the Built Environment or Built Environment Councils.

-15. Observers
+17. Observers

-- h) The observers from the Council for the Built Environment, other built environment Councils and ALS students shall be responsible for all their expenses with regarding to the accreditation visit. - i) The role of observers is to ensure accountability; however, observers are not allowed to interfere with the accreditation process. - j) The observers of the accreditation process must be impartially and act independently and must provide a comprehensive review of the accreditation visit to SACAP.
+- h) The observers from the Council for the Built Environment, other built environment Councils and ALS students shall be responsible for all their expenses with regarding to the accreditation visit. - i) The role of observers is to ensure openness and accountability; however, observers are not allowed to interfere with the accreditation process. - j) The observers of the accreditation process must be impartially and act independently and must provide a comprehensive review of the accreditation visit to SACAP.

-16. Secretarial support to the AB
+18. Secretarial support to the Accreditation Board

-a) The AB shall be administratively supported by a Secretary from the SACAP, where possible the SACAP Education Manager shall provide secretarial support to the AB.
+- a) The Accreditation Board shall be administratively supported by a Secretary from the SACAP, where possible the SACAP Education Manager shall provide such secretarial support. - b) The Secretary shall ensure that the Accreditation Board members complies with the Accreditation Rules during the accreditation visit and assist the Accreditation Board to prepare the accreditation report. - c) Manage the visit with respect to time and arrangements with the Head of the ALS; - d) Keep an attendance register; - e) Keep records of meetings; - f) Collect and collate information; - g) Prepare declaration to be signed off and issued at the completion of the accreditation Board visit;

-- b) The Secretary shall ensure that the AB complies with the Accreditation Rules during the accreditation visit and assist the VB to prepare the accreditation report. - c) Manage the visit with respect to time and arrangements with the Head of the ALS; - d) Keep an attendance register; - e) Keep records of meetings; - f) Collect and collate information; - g) Prepare declaration to be signed off and issued at the completion of the visit; - h) Complete a report conforming to the SACAP approved format; - i) Circulate draft reports for comment from Visiting Board Members, and ensure that a record is kept of such comments; and - j) Ensure compliance with the timetable and activities set out in Appendix D. - k) Ensure that accredited institutions are published on SACAP's website.
+- h) Complete a report conforming to the SACAP approved format; - i) Circulate draft reports for comment from Visiting Accreditation Board Members, and ensure that a record is kept of such comments; and - j) Ensure compliance with the timetable and activities set out in Appendix D.

-17. ALS: The Process and Preparation for accreditation visits for continued accreditation
+19. ALS: The Process and Preparation for accreditation visits for continued accreditation

-- a) The aim of an accreditation visit to an ALS is to determine whether graduates of the ALS, who will apply for registration as candidates in any of the SACAP's four registration categories, meet the minimum standards of competencies and associated skills. - b) The accreditation visit is an evidence-led and interactive evaluation of an ALS and the qualifications offered.
-Therefore, the ALS shall prepare documentation (detail in Appendix B) and evidence (detail in Appendix C) which is reviewed by a VB which then makes a recommendation based on its findings. - c) In preparation for accreditation visit, the ALS must consider budget, the preparation of the accreditation document, the compilation and presentation of the evidence, and the logistics of the visit.
+- a) The aim of an accreditation visit to an ALS is to determine whether graduates of the ALS, who will apply for registration as candidates in any of the SACAP's four registration categories, meet the minimum standards of competencies associated with the category of registration. - b) The accreditation visit is an evidence-led and interactive evaluation of an ALS and the qualifications offered.
+Therefore, the ALS shall prepare documentation (detail in Appendix B) and evidence (detail in Appendix C) which is reviewed by an Accreditation Board which then makes a recommendation based on its findings. - c) In preparation for accreditation visit, the ALS must consider budget, the preparation of the accreditation document, the compilation and presentation of the evidence, and the logistics of the visit.

-18. Budget
+20. Budget